Article Date: 12th September 2020

 How do I get Windows 10?

 You can purchase a full version of Windows 10 Home or Windows 10 Pro for your Windows 7 or Windows 8.1 PC.
-However, the best way to experience Windows 10 is on a new PC, see our selection of Microsoft Surface Go, Surface Pro and Surface Laptops.
+However, the best way to experience Windows 10 is on a new PC, see our selection of Microsoft Surface Go, or Surface Books.
 Today’s computers are faster and more powerful and come with Windows 10 already installed.

 Will the media creation tool still be available for customers to download Windows 10 installation media?